fonimus/ssh-shell-spring-boot/samples/basic/README.md

             clear: Clear the shell screen.
             exit, quit: Exit the shell.
             help: Display help about available commands.
+            history: Display or save the history of previously run commands
+            postprocessors: Display the available post processors
             script: Read and execute commands from a file.
             stacktrace: Display the full stacktrace of the last error.

     Demo Command
             echo: Echo command
+            pojo: Pojo command

     ```